hanahem/dnne/README.md

 » create shapes with fixed positions (to drag and drop) » make the keras decoder
-» finish the draggable layout splitter (jquery or ui-angular ...) (or verify that ZinoUI is compatible with all platforms) » link the code output to the diagram
+» finish the draggable layout splitter (jquery or ui-angular ...) (or verify that ZinoUI is compatible with all platforms) » add the code output field